harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

     * Use `GamepadDriveSource` today, add a `DriveGuidance` overlay tomorrow.
     * Keep the same shooter macro while changing how distance is estimated.

 5. **One loop, one heartbeat**

    Phoenix assumes a single loop heartbeat (`LoopClock`) that everything else uses.
    This enables robust button edge detection, predictable task timing, and consistent rate limiting.

+6. **Docs are part of the API**

+   Phoenix treats documentation as a first-class feature: Javadocs should be “mouse-over quality,” and the Markdown guides should stay in sync with the real APIs and examples.

+7. **Fail fast with actionable errors**

+   When something is misconfigured, Phoenix should throw early (often at build-time) with an error message that tells a student what to change.
+Avoid silent no-ops.

 ---